Global Variables

 Parallel Execution Considerations

-Steps running in parallel should not assume variables from sibling parallel steps are already available.
+Steps or groups running in parallel should not assume variables from sibling parallel work are already available.

-• Create shared variables in earlier sequential steps.
+• Create shared variables in an earlier group that completes before consuming groups start.

 • Keep parallel branches independent when possible.

-• If branches must share data, merge results in a later sequential step.
+• If branches must share data, merge results in a later sequential group.

 Troubleshooting